-Changes to the lifestyles that you both have could help each of you to feel more comfortable and confident in the relationship.
-Making these changes will take some work though because you're both going to have to talk to each other about just what it is you want and how you think that each of you should go about getting it.
-Talk about what you want your partner to do to make you happy, listen to what would make them happy and then start on those changes for yourself.
+Changes to the lifestyles that you both have could help you feel more comfortable and confident in the relationship.
+Making these changes will take some work, though, because you're both going to have to talk to each other about just what it is you want and how you think that each of you should go about getting it.
+Talk about what your partner can do to do to make you happy, listen to what would make them happy, and then start on those changes for yourself.

 Focus on yourself

 We tend to focus on what's wrong with the other person and what they're doing that we don't like instead of focusing on ourselves.
-If you want to work on your relationship, then start being the person that you wish you had.
-Instead of just thinking of everything you aren't getting what you think you should be from your significant other, start seeing where you could improve.
+If you want to work on your relationship, start being the person you wish you had.
+Instead of just thinking about everything you aren't getting, start seeing where you could improve.
 What could you do differently that could improve the relationship?